NodeBB/nodebb-plugin-ntfy/README.md

 ## Using a service other than ntfy.sh

 This is currently not supported.
 Please open an issue if you are interested in sponsoring this work.

+## v2.x support

+Basic functionality of this plugin is supported in NodeBB v2.x.
+More advanced functionality is hidden away and only available for v3.x and up.

+That would include (but is not limited to):

+* Notify/Email on tagged topic